-Oh yes, our fees are really up there, or Yes, it’s expensive.
+Yes, our fees are really up there, or Yes, this is expensive.

 With what the dentist pays me, I could never afford a crown.

-How much money do you make? or What kind of car do you drive? (or anything related to a patient’s income level).
+How much money do you make? or What kind of car do you drive? (or anything related to a patient’s income).

 What are we doing for you today?
 (Shouldn't you know this before the appointment begins?)

-The dental work your previous dentist has done in your mouth is terrible.
+The dental work your previous dentist did in your mouth is terrible.